josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 <img alt="Griff, before and after bath time, looking a bit like a wet rat in the latter" src="/images/post_images/griff/griff-bath.jpg" loading="lazy" />

-Although Griff identified our kid as a constant source of things to lick and eat early on, Griff loved being by his side no matter what, at any age.
-Every time our son curled up in a blanket to watch TV, Griff was there with him.
+Although Griff identified our kid as a mobile treat dispenser early on, Griff loved being by his side no matter what, at any age.
+Every time our son curled up to watch TV, Griff was there with him.
 Every night, when we'd read our son a bedtime story, Griff was in bed with us, too.
 I imagine to our only child, Griff was a little something like a sibling.

 <img alt="Griff, carefully eyeing our toddler son's cheerios" src="/images/post_images/griff/griff-longing.jpg" loading="lazy" />

-Griff even came to be at peace with the constant chaos our energetic young boy embodied, and learned to sleep through the rowdy football reenactments and wrestling matches happening on the couch beside him.
+Griff even came to be at peace with the constant chaos our energetic young boy embodied as a rambunctious kindergarten, and learned to sleep through the rowdy football reenactments and wrestling matches happening on the couch beside him.

 ---